DHTMLX/gantt-docs/data/desktop/critical_path.md

 2\.
 The task is connected to a critical task, and the lag between them is 0.

 The lag depends on the value of the **gantt.config.duration_unit** parameter.
-When the **duration_unit** is set to *'day'* and interval between tasks is several hours, Gantt rounds the intervals by the following rules:
+When the **duration_unit** is set to *'day'* and duration between tasks is several hours, Gantt rounds the duration by the following rules:

-- rounds the interval down if it is greater than or equal to 12 hours
+- rounds the duration down if it is greater than or equal to 12 hours
-- rounds the interval up if it is less than 12 hours
+- rounds the duration up if it is less than 12 hours

-If the link object includes the lag parameter, it allows changing the interval between tasks.
-For example, when *lag* is set to 1, the task becomes critical when the interval between tasks is 1.
+If the link object includes the lag parameter, it allows changing the duration between tasks.
+For example, when *lag* is set to 1, the task becomes critical when the duration between tasks is 1.

 Here are some examples with different values of **link.lag**: